furkanhelp/furkanhelp/README.md

 <h2 align="left"> About Me</h2>
-I'm a highly motivated and creative Full-Stack Developerwho has transitioned into the world of software from adifferent background.
-I have over 2 years of experiencedeveloping responsive web applications and internal toolsusing React, Next.js, Node.js, and MongoDB.
-I'm passionateabout writing clean, maintainable code, learning moderntechnologies, and delivering practical solutions to real-world problems.
+I'm a highly motivated and creative Full-Stack Developerwho has transitioned into the world of software from a different background.
+I have over 2 years of experience developing responsive web applications and internal toolsusing React, Next.js, Node.js, and MongoDB.
+I'm passionate about writing clean, maintainable code, learning modern technologies, and delivering practical solutions to real-world problems.
 I aim to contribute to meaningful projectsas part of a dynamic team while continuously deepeningmy technical expertise in the long term.
 <p> <br>You can contact me from;
 <a href="mailto:frknyrdm0@gmail.com">frknyrdm0@gmail.com </p>
   </a>